adithya2208/Sensehat-Game-of-Life/README.md

 ## How to run?
 ./gol.py probablity time

-probablity = probability that a given cell will initially have a valid pixel.
-Input of 60 means, probablity is 1/60 for all the pixels. time = time in seconds after which each iteration of simulation should run.
+probablity = Probability that a given cell will initially have a valid pixel.
+Input of 60 means, probablity is 1/60 for all the pixels. time = Time in seconds after which each iteration of simulation should run.